 In order to receive the waiver based on “No Objection Statement”, your home country’s government must issue a “No Objection Statement”.
-This type of waiver is the simplest type of waiver.
+This type of waiver is the most simple type of waiver.

-Exception: Foreign physicians who receive the U.S. graduate medical training through J1 visa status are ineligible for this option by law.
-If you are directly or indirectly funded by the U.S. government, you are not eligible for this waiver either, unless they can provide the No Objection Statement to the funding agency and that agency, in turn, does not object.
+Exception: Foreign physicians who receive the U.S. graduate medical training through a J1 visa status are ineligible for this option by law.
+If you are directly or indirectly funded by the U.S. government, you are not eligible for this waiver either, unless they can provide the No Objection Statement to the funding agency.
+Then that agency, in turn, must not object.